How to make a car insurance claim

 Who to contact if you are not satisfied with your claim

-If you are not happy with how your insurer has handled your claim, and after going through your PDS believe you are in the right, then you can contact the Australian Financial Complaints Authority (AFCA) for a resolution.
+If you aren't happy with how your insurer has handled your claim, and after going through your product disclosure statement you believe you are in the right, then you can contact the Australian Financial Complaints Authority (AFCA) for a resolution.

 Response | |